uga-rosa/ugaterm.nvim/README.md

   - If the terminal has never been opened, UgatermNew is called.
 - UgatermNew
   - Open a new terminal.
-- UgatermClose
+- UgatermHide
-  - Close a terminal window.
+  - Hide a terminal window.
 - UgatermToggle
   - Toggle a terminal window.
 - UgatermSelect